 Questions: Does the current avoided cost adequately account for such future changes?
 If not, should we incorporate scenarios to reflect reasonably anticipated changes in the energy system over the expected lifetime of an initiative?

-Dual Test
+Dual Test [Run PAC & TRC if do some runs, and consider further.]

 While not discussed at the subgroup, an approach briefly raised at the initial market transformation working group meeting was to apply the dual test in a manner that values both tests.